ansible/molecule/docs/source/providers.rst

 ^^^^^^^^^^^^^^^^
 These options are described in the `provider options`_ section of the vagrant-libvirt project site:

 Although it should work without any configuration for most people, this provider exposes quite a few provider-specific configuration options.
-The following options allow you to configure how vagrant-libvirt connects to libvirt, and are used to generate the [libvirt connection URI](http://libvirt.org/uri.html):
+The following options allow you to configure how vagrant-libvirt connects to libvirt, and are used to generate the `libvirt connection URI`_:

 * `driver` - A hypervisor name to access.
 For now only kvm and qemu are supported.
 * `host` - The name of the server, where libvirtd is running.
 You want to use this option when creating the VM in a remote host.